obonaventure/mmtp-book/singlepath.rst

    \draw[blue,thick, ->] (\c1,\y-2) -- (\s1,\y-3) node [midway, fill=white] {ACK\small{[seq=1238,ack=5680,len=4,data="ghij"]}};

-TCP uses different techniques to retransmit errored or lost data.
+TCP uses different techniques to retransmit corrupted or lost data.
 The TCP header contains a 16 bits checksum that is computed over the entire TCP segment and a part of the IP header.
 The value of this checksum is computed by the sender and checked by the receiver to detect transmission errors.
 TCP copes with these errors by retransmitting data.
 The simplest technique is to rely on a retransmission timer.
 TCP continuously measure the round-trip-time, i.e. the delay between the transmission of a segment and the reception of the corresponding acknowledgment.
 It then sets a per-connection retransmission timer based on its estimations of the mean rtt and its variance :cite:p:`rfc6298`.
 This is illustrated in :numref:`fig-tcp-retrans` where the arrow terminated with red cross corresponds to a lost segment.
 Upon expiration of the retransmission timer, the client retransmits the unacknowledged segment.

 .. _fig-tcp-retrans:
 .. tikz:: TCP protects data by a retransmission timer